nguyen-josh/Monte-Carlo-GBM/README.md

 - Tax-advantaged accounts such as IRAs, HSAs, 401(k)s, and 529 plans are not modeled.
 Prioritizing these accounts may reduce taxable income and tax drag, thereby increasing gains and net worth.
 - Leverage, margin, options, individual stocks, managed futures, real estate, precious metals, crypto, and other asset classes contributing to net worth are not modeled.
 - The simulation assumes no selling occurs until the drawdown phase.
 This ignores any selling during the accumulation phase that often occurs, such as funding the downpayment for a mortgage or similar major expenditure.
 - Inflation is assumed to be constant annually, with the default at 3%.
 Hyper-inflation and deflation are not unheard of—Argentina and Japan.
-The model is limited to inflation in one market; inflation in other markets will affect equities held in these markets.
+The model is limited to inflation in one market; inflation in other markets will affect equities held in these markets through currency exchange rates.
 - Reported survival probabilities and percentiles are Monte Carlo point estimates and carry sampling error.

 ## Project structure